-LAB refers to the vision of the architect: "This is not an ordinary beta building but a mixture between a workplace, a shed, a library, a laboratory, a club, an office, a....what isn't it?"
-LAB also literally stands for a breeding ground or laboratory in the field of information sciences.
-The number 42 is well known by information scientists: namely the answer to the ultimate question about life, the universe and everything (from: The Hitchhiker's Guide to the Galaxy).
+LAB makes reference to the architect’s vision: ‘With its mix of workplaces, storage rooms, a library, laboratories, clubs and offices, this is much more than just a “science block”, as it seems like anything is possible here.’
+LAB also literally reflects the building’s function as a breeding ground and laboratory in the field of informatics.
+The number 42 is very well known among information scientists, given that it is the answer to the ultimate question about life, the universe and everything (from The Hitchhiker's Guide to the Galaxy).

 Subscribe to the LAB42 newsletter.